maxdata/basic-components/docs/content/docs/utilities.md

 <Prose>

-## Tailwind Class Merging
+## cn()

 Basic Components provides a utility function `cn()` for merging Tailwind CSS classes while handling conflicts properly.
-This is available in all Jinja templates if it is added to the Jinja environment.
+This needs to be added as a global in the Jinja environment so it is available in all templates.

 ```python
 from starlette.templating import Jinja2Templates